Occupational Therapy’s Role in Fall Prevention

 - Increasing in-home lighting

-These home adaptations are all useful and valuable steps in reducing the risk of falls, but they do not represent everything that OTs can do to prevent falls for their patients.
+These home adaptations are all useful and valuable steps in reducing the risk of falls, but they do not represent everything that occupational therapists can do to prevent falls for their patients.

 Here are some of the most important considerations to keep in mind when working with your patients to reduce falls.